cjtorralba/PortlandStateJavaWinter2023/airline/src/main/resources/edu/pdx/cs410J/torral2/README.txt

 This program was written by Christian Torralba for the Advanced Java class (CS410P) taught by David Whitlock Winter term of 2023.

-To see usage for this program please run with [-print] as a command line argument.
+To see usage for this program please run with no arguments.